Java Backend Development

 3. Spring framework: The intention of creating this Java backend framework was to simply enterprise Java development.
 With over a million users now, it leads in the Java server framework space.
 It provides many useful modules and has other open-source frameworks like Spring Security and Spring Integration.
 It helps in a lot of ways like dependency injection, inversion of control, etc. to make the application’s response more flexible.
 Read the Spring Framework website for more details.

-Apart from these, Java backend developer also uses tools like Java database connectivity (JDBC), Hibernate framework, spring boot, Java persistence API, cache server API, etc. for efficient server-side development.
+Apart from these, Java backend developers also use tools like Java database connectivity (JDBC), Hibernate framework, spring boot, Java persistence API, cache server API, etc., for efficient server-side development.

 Java backend security